Shorebirds, Icebergs, Whales, and Lighthouses

 In the afternoon we will head a further 25 minutes south to the largest colony of Puffins in North America.
 The reserve we will be visiting by boat contains North America’s largest Atlantic puffin colony.
 More than 260,000 pairs of the province’s official bird nest here during the late spring and summer.
 Notably, Witless Bay Ecological Reserve also hosts the second-largest Leach’s storm-petrel colony in the world-more than 620,000 pairs come here to nest.
 In addition, black-legged kittiwakes and common murres appear in the thousands.

 The islands lie just a few kilometres off the east coast of Newfoundland's Avalon Peninsula, between the communities of Bay Bulls and Bauline East, half an hour south of St. John's.
-Today we will be taking two 2-hour boat tours, where we will have four hours to photograph over 200,000 mating pairs of Puffins on one island.
+Today we will be taking a boat tour, where we will have four hours to photograph over 200,000 mating pairs of Puffins on one island.

 June 27, 2017: This morning we will head south for 90 minutes to Cape St. Marys towards Canada’s largest colony of Northern Gannets.
 Cape St. Mary’s Ecological Reserve is a wonderland for birdwatchers and explorers alike.
 Thousands of gulls, razorbills, common murres, black-legged kittiwakes, northern gannets, and double-crested and great cormorants nest here.
 Where 20,000 scoters, oldsquaw, harlequin, dovekies, thick-billed murres, and kittiwakes winter.
 This captivating area is one of seven seabird ecological reserves protected by provincial legislation.
 Its natural beauty makes it perfect for nature walks and family adventures.